forestagostinelli/deepxube/README.md

 Furthermore, a parser can be implemetned and registered to allow one to specify arguments for the constructor via the command line.
 By convention, everything after the '.' are considered arguments.

-Now, by running `deepxube domain_info` in a directory with `domains/grid.py` should produce:
+Running `deepxube domain_info` in a directory with `domains/grid.py` should produce (amongst other available domains):
 ```terminaloutput
 Domain: grid_example
         Parser: An integer for the dimension.
 E.g. 'grid.7'